It can help me cope with a changing, unpredictable world, enlarging a personal worldview to embrace those outside my own experiences and ideology

 As individuals, we ask, what can we do to make the world better?
 Can I take a position that will make society less divisive?

 The year about to end has seen a planetary shake-up not seen since the fall of the Soviet Union.
 We even have a catchy descriptor: The year of disruption.
-Undeniably, from Brexit to the US elections, from the rise of nationalism to demonetization, we’ve had a year of unprecedented upheaval, marked by divisiveness, shrill opposition, suspicion, and violence.
+Undeniably, from Brexit to the US elections, from the rise of nationalism to demonetisation, we’ve had a year of unprecedented upheaval, marked by divisiveness, shrill opposition, suspicion, and violence.

 It’s been a year when everyone has had an opinion and almost nobody has appreciated the idea of a counterview.
-An older, civilized concept of an exchange of ideas and the art of conversation is now a diatribe.
+An older, civilised concept of an exchange of ideas and the art of conversation is now a diatribe.

-In India, a year punctuated by nationalism, Dalit unrest, agitating Marathas, encounter killings, protestors in Kashmir, farmers in distress, pollution in cities, fake videos on TV news, and continuing assault on women everywhere, is coming to a noisy end with the schisms in our discourse over demonetization.
+In India, a year punctuated by nationalism, Dalit unrest, agitating Marathas, encounter killings, protestors in Kashmir, farmers in distress, pollution in cities, fake videos on TV news, and continuing assault on women everywhere, is coming to a noisy end with the schisms in our discourse over demonetisation.

 The rash of analyses, both for and against, had one thing in common – neither side could see the other point of view.
-Those in favor of the move spoke of short-term pain, social good, and a nationalistic duty to stand in line.
+Those in favour of the move spoke of short-term pain, social good and a nationalistic duty to stand in line.
 Those against were convinced of Armageddon, totted up the death in numbers of those standing in ATM queues and spoke of the unseen misery of fragile economic lives.

 But the uncomfortable and obvious fact with both sides speaking so authoritatively for the poor was just this: neither had any first-hand experience of poverty.